Life-accelerating Technology:

 5. Stay Informed About Prosthetic Technology

 Prosthetics are continuously evolving, with new advancements making devices more user-friendly and adaptive.
 Additionally, lightweight materials, powered joints, and smart prosthetics that adjust to your movements are all innovations that could benefit elderly amputees.
-Talk to your prosthetist about how these technologies might improve your experience.
+So talk to your prosthetist about how these technologies might improve your experience.

 6. Take Care of Your Mental Health